ironstar-io/testcafe-drupal/README.md

 ## Prerequisites

-- A Drupal project. **Note:** only Drupal 8 projects are supported.
+- A Drupal project. **Note:** only Drupal 8 projects are officially supported.
 - Access to the Drush command line tool.
 - Node.js 8.6+